Island Peak Climbing - 17 Days

 • Domestic Airport pick-up & transfer to the hotel

-• Kathmandu to Rameshhap to Kathmandu drive by sharing transportation (In case of Lukla flight based in Ramechhap)
+• Kathmandu to Ramechhap to Kathmandu drive by sharing transportation (In case of a Lukla flight based in Ramechhap)

 Accommodation Services:

-• Three Nights 3-star hotel in Kathmandu on BB Plan
+• Two Nights 3-star hotel in Kathmandu on BB Plan

 Trekking Permit: